OrchardCMS/OrchardCore/src/docs/reference/modules/Contents/README.md

 The `OrchardCore.Contents` module provides RESTful API endpoints via [`ApiController`](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore.Modules/OrchardCore.Contents/Controllers/ApiController.cs) featuring endpoints to manage _content items_.
 These endpoints allow for operations such as retrieving, creating, updating, and deleting single content item instances.
 Access to these endpoints requires authentication and appropriate user role permissions.

+### Useful modules and libraries

+1. We suggest to use the docs about the [GraphQL module](https://docs.orchardcore.net/en/main/docs/reference/modules/Apis.GraphQL/), to be used for querying content items.
+2. There's a [Swagger module](https://github.com/OrchardCoreContrib/OrchardCoreContrib.Modules/blob/main/src/OrchardCoreContrib.Apis.Swagger/README.md) made by the community and allows you to create APIs documentations using Swagger.
+3. Lombiq provide [client library](https://github.com/Lombiq/Orchard-Core-API-Client) for communicating with the Orchard Core web APIs.

 ### Activating the "OpenId Authorization Server" and "OpenId Token Validation" Features, and setting User Roles

 To utilize the Orchard Core ApiController endpoints, user accounts must authenticate using the OAuth 2 standard by activating and configuring the "OpenId Authorization Server" and "OpenId Token Validation" features.
 Detailed configuration steps can be found in the [OpenId Authorization Server documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#authorization-server) and the [OpenId Token Validation documentation](https://docs.orchardcore.net/en/main/docs/reference/modules/OpenId/#token-validation).